delaruuk/chatbot-stevie/README.md

 # Security/Performance

-- helmet, compression, rate limiting, and JSON size limits are enabled.
+- helmet, compression, rate limiting, logging, and JSON size limits are enabled.
 - Frontend output is sanitized to mitigate XSS.
 - History is capped to recent turns.